umd-byob/presentations/2014/0128-into_to_git/README.md

 ```

-Github Basics
+GitHub Basics
 -------------

 ## Overview

-[Github](https://github.com) is a free online mirroring service for git
+[GitHub](https://github.com) is a free online mirroring service for git
 repositories.
 It hosts mostly open source code, although you can also pay to
 have "private" repositories.

-## Why use Github?
+## Why use GitHub?

 - Backup your code
 - Share your code